-Maritime started its first year with a highly successful every student was given a free personal device to support their learning, develop their cohort in their new Maritime uniform enter our doors for the first time was a truly magical moment.
+MARITIME ACADEMY "Maritime Academy has been a long time in the making, so to see our first cohort in their new Maritime uniform enter our doors for the first time was a truly magical moment.
 To open a brand-new secondary school is a very unique opportunity, for our Trust and for every member of staff involved.
 I am incredibly proud of this achievement and would like to take the opportunity to thank our Central services team who have been integral to the successful opening of our school.
 We have designed a school with values and a vision that will provide the best possible education for our students and transform life chances for all," said Jody Murphy, Director of Education for Strood.